CSCfi/Kielipankki-utilities/docs/howto_archive_original_data.md

 # Archiving the original data
-The original data, received by the data provider or harvested by Kielipankki, should be savely stored.
+The original data, received by the data provider or harvested by Kielipankki, should be safely stored.
 The recommended form is a zip package.
 The data should be accompanied by a simple readme file to explain the content of the zip package.
 The readme file and the zip package should be named similarly to make clear their affiliation.
 The name should contain the shortname of the resource, the string 'orig' and the time when the data was obtained.
 For the time being, the original data is stored in IDA as well as on the HFST server.
+In case the original resource contains personal data, copyrighted data or other confidential information, the original archive is enclosed in a new encrypted zip package protected by an internal password, see [instructions](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_protected_packages.md).

 ## Instructions in detail:
 1. Create a simple _shortname-orig_yyyymmdd_README.txt_ file for the original data, [see template](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/shortname-orig_yyyymmdd_README.txt).
 Mandatory content: